The Buccaneers: Reception of incomplete novel

 Edith Wharton's final novel received positive and negative reactions from critics.
 It was often referred to by The New York Times as the "unfinished novel".
 The main questions asked by critics were: "Is this really her legacy?" and "Was there enough left of the book to publish in the first place?"
 Some of Wharton's close friends, such as her literary executor Galliard Lapsey, stated that the story was brought to its intended conclusion.

 The unfinished story also received some positive remarks.
 According to literary critic May Lamberton Becker, The Buccaneers was one of her greatest works and one of the best works of the period.
-Lamberton Becker also stated, "To the last, Mrs. Wharton kept faith with her public, even in the novel for whose complete she could not stay.
+Lamberton Becker also stated, "To the last, Mrs. Wharton kept faith with her public, even in the novel for whose completion she could not stay.
 The Buccaneers is complete as far as the story goes, and may be read without the sense of final frustration that attends to so many unfinished novels.
 By far, the greater part, all indeed but the climax, the conclusion, and the scenes by which these were to be directly approached, are not only in print, but in what amounts to final form.
 What was to happen in these unwritten chapters her own synopsis—unusually rich in detail and in emotional undercurrent—leaves no manner of doubt".

 Time magazine also wrote an editorial of the book in 1938.
 It begins with "Death last year ended Edith Wharton's work on a novel that might have been her masterpiece.
 She has written 29 chapters of a book apparently planned to run about 35 chapters.
 The story had reached its climax; the characters were at a moment in their careers when they were compelled to make irrevocable decisions.
 While Mrs. Wharton left notes suggesting how she intended to end the novel, she gave no hint of how she intended to solve its moral and esthetic problems".

 Additionally, some critics were defensive of Wharton's last work.
 Christopher Money referred to those who responded negatively to Wharton's last work as a "low-class lot", and respected her humor towards the upper elite.
 Money even complimented Wharton's literary executor on his "eloquent, but surely unnecessary apology for the publication of this incomplete novel".